 Most people living with diabetes are aware that they have an increased risk of cardiovascular disease.
-But the statistics can be truly staggering regarding heart disease and the diabetes.
+But the statistics can be truly staggering regarding heart disease and diabetes.

 As a result, the amount of glucose in the blood increases while the cells are starved of energy.
 Over time, high blood glucose levels damage nerves and blood vessels, leading to complications such as heart disease and stroke, the leading causes of death among people with diabetes